- Home

 Make a plan

-A good list can make any big downsizing task more straightforward, so you might find it helpful to make a plan of which rooms you’ll tackle and when, so you can get started quickly and confidently.
+A list can make any downsizing task more straightforward, so you might find it helpful to plan which rooms to tackle and when, so you can start quickly and confidently.

 Labelled containers can be a useful way to keep organised (for example, by storing the contents of bookshelves or wardrobes together) and give you an idea of how many things you’re planning to bring to your new home.
-This will also make unpacking easier as you know exactly what rooms different boxes belong in.
+This will also make unpacking easier, as you know exactly which rooms different boxes belong in.

 However, when it comes to planning, it’s worth remembering the words of former US President Dwight D. Eisenhower, who said, “Planning is essential, but plans are useless.”
 While a good plan can bring order to the downsizing and packing process, it can also be a source of stress if you leave no room for flexibility.

-So, if something changes, it’s best to try to go with the flow and rework your plan to reflect that.
+So, if something changes, it’s best to try to go with the flow and rework your plan.

 2. Decide what to part with

-If you’re stuck on whether you need something or not, here are a few things to keep in mind…
+If you’re considering whether you need something, here are a few things to keep in mind…

 How much space will you have in your new home?